turingschool/curriculum/source/projects/eventmanager.markdown

 * `Zipcode` - their zipcode

 The lack of consistent format of these headers models is not ideal when choosing to model your own data.
-These column names have been preserved from the initial project this tutorial was extracted.
+These column names have been are extreme example of a poorly formed external service.
+Great applications are often built on the backs on such services.

 We are intersted in the 'first_Name' column.
 At the moment we have a string of text that represents the entire row.
 We need to convert the string into an